mariano/pyfire/README.markdown

 [Twisted download page] [twisted-download] shows how to install Twisted on several platforms.

-For Ubuntu based systems, Twisted is on the official repositories, and can be installed the following way:
+For Ubuntu based systems, Twisted is in the official repositories, and can be installed the following way:

 *Ubuntu Lucid (10.04)*: the version included in the official repositories (10.0)